#NoEstimatesThe Methods Behind #NoEstimates: What the Book Reveals (and Omits)

 [the book] lays out why it says estimates don't work.
 And certainly, what it says is true for the many ways estimates can fail, but it isn't a good-faith argument as presented in the book.
 It has an underlying assumption that estimates are bad and doesn't try to grapple deeply with how they might help, so it comes off as disingenuous.

-what the software industry today considers best practice methods for software estimation.
+..review some of what the software industry today considers best practice methods for software estimation.

 About Smart Guess We help teams educate stakeholders by providing actionable answers to common misconceptions about estimates.
 So more teams can use estimates to their advantage, and fewer are held accountable for delivering on impossible deadlines.